NEXT CIVIL SERVICE COMMISSION MEETING:

 You will complete a questionnaire that asks for specific information on your information technology education (formal degrees, IT-related training courses, certifications) and experience.
 You will also be asked to briefly describe a significant achievement in each of the job’s areas and to provide the name and contact information for someone who can verify your information.
 The information you provide about your experience will be rated against the following areas:

-These multiple-choice questions test for ability to reason logically and interpret instructions in a computer-related context.
+These questions test for ability to reason logically and interpret instructions in a computer-related context.
 They cover verbal and quantitative reasoning, flowchart interpretation and applying written directions.
 The verbal and quantitative reasoning questions include logical implications (e.g., if A and B, then C) and relations (e.g., greater than).
 Knowledge of addition, subtraction, multiplication and division is necessary, but neither mathematical sophistication nor computational speed is needed.
+The flowchart interpretation questions require prior knowledge of flowchart conventions.
 The interpreting instructions questions provide the instructions and specific rules for applying them.
 All the information needed to answer the questions is presented with the questions.

 Qualifying test scores may be banked and applied to future examinations for titles that require the same test plan.